 Spotting before a period is generally harmless, and there is not always an obvious cause.
-However, spotting is sometimes an early sign of pregnancy or an indication of hormonal changes in the body.
+However, spotting can indicate pregnancy or hormonal changes in the body.

 Spotting is light, irregular bleeding from the vagina that is noticeable but not substantial enough to soak a pad or liner.
 Spotting is typically brown or dark red, and it does not usually last for longer than 1 or 2 days.